 Option #6: Topical and Oral Medications

-Some seniors cannot withstand the intense treatment typically required to combat non-melanoma skin cancer—the most common in older individuals—or the skin cancer is in a delicate area and cannot be treated directly; with either case, topical and oral treatment can be used.
+Some seniors can’t withstand the intense treatment typically required to combat non-melanoma skin cancer—the most common in older individuals—or the skin cancer is in a delicate area and can’t be treated directly; with either case, topical and oral treatment can be used.

 However, if a patient is dealing with melanoma skin cancer but the cancer is in a delicate spot, oral and topical treatment can be used in the beginning to shrink or attempt to get rid of the cancerous cells.
 Usually, surgery is still needed after that is done.

 Whether you’ve been diagnosed with skin cancer or not, you still want to practice these methods of prevention:

 - Seek shade whenever possible, especially between the hours of 10:00 AM and 4:00 PM

 - Do not use tanning or UV tanning booths